saultcollege/shell-basics/README.md

 > **_NOTE:_**
 > This tutorial focuses on Unix-style shells, which all support a common set of commands.
 Git Bash, bash, and zsh are all Unix-style shells.
 If you are on a Windows device, you should be able to follow along in this tutorial using Git Bash.
 If you are using PowerShell, see [this reference](files/PowerShell-equivalents-for-common-linux-commands.pdf) of PowerShell equivalents for common bash commands.

-### Learning to use CLI Shells is Important

-A CLI shell is one of the primary tools used by programmers to inspect and configure the devices they are working on, so it is important for you as a budding programmer to get comfortable with using one.

 ## The Interface